top of page

 my slumbering band of knightly friends, to ride again in righteous wonder.

-Though our past has once been done, we seek a future not yet won.
+Though our past has once been done, we seek a future not yet won;

-Would that we could change the one, and never know the other
+would that we could change the one, and never know the other.

 Notes:

-Carcanet, 12 monthly 2023, OUP Zoom Aug
+Carcanet, 12 monthly 2023, OUP Zoom Aug, submitted to OUP 219.

 bottom of page